M-HT/SR/SR-games/README.md

 The generated files should be moved to *X-Com - Terror from the Deep/SR-Geoscape/x86* (or *arm*) subdirectory in *games* subproject.

+#### SR1-gog

+The original executable is *GEOSCAPE.EXE* from the DOS English version from GOG.com.

+* file size: 490889 bytes
+* md5: 9bc22f5813a6a0baa9d0f3904cc842d1
+* sha1: 26cf5b2c96e53064a086be181a8c6edc6f791ccf
+* sha256: 490f8d271dda18c7ea1e9aff42b235ba62a9965ca9e26141c93a57c675ed6894

+The generated *.inc* files should be moved to *X-Com - Terror from the Deep/SR-Geoscape/x86/gogver* (or *arm/gogver*) subdirectory in *games* subproject.

+The generated *.asm* (or *.s*) files should be modified (change the path to *.inc* files) according to existing files and then moved to *X-Com - Terror from the Deep/SR-Geoscape/x86* (or *arm*) subdirectory in *games* subproject.

 #### SR2

 The original executable is *TACTICAL.EXE* from the DOS English version 2.1.